jhtran/stackjump_skeleton/README.md

 # Stackjump Directory Skeleton

-Basic directory skeleton to be injected into the OS install by stackjump
+Example directory skeleton to be injected into the OS install by stackjump

 The files that exist in this are the basic essential files needed by stackjump.